Rearth/Oritech/src/main/resources/assets/oritech/lavender/entries/oritech_guide/interaction/block_destroyer.md

 <block;oritech:destroyer_block[machine_assembled=true]>

 The block destroyer is used to, as you guessed it, destroy blocks.
-It's a multi-block that operates on a machine frame, and targets the block layer directly below the frame.
+It's a [multi-block](^oritech:processing/multiblocks) that operates on a [machine frame](^oritech:interaction:machine_frames), and targets the block layer directly below the frame.

 ;;;;;

 The time and energy it takes to break a block is based on the blocks' hardness.
 The block destroyer tries to destroy all blocks below.
-To allow a farming usage, the crop filter addon can be installed.
+To allow farming usage, the crop filter addon can be installed.
 This will cause the block destroyer to skip all non-finished crops.